-There are 2 stops (around kilometer’s 11 and 24) on the race course that will have snacks and drinks available (included in race cost); you should take along enough additional snacks or drinks to satisfy whatever requirements you have for a 1-7 hour adventure.
+There is 1 stop (Soup Station 1, around kilometer 12.4) on the race course that will have snacks and drinks available (included in race cost); you should take along enough additional snacks or drinks to satisfy whatever requirements you have for a 1-7 hour adventure.

 What kind of shape should I be in for such a race?
-The fastest time is 1:07, and the slowest is around 7 hours.
 This race is a test of endurance and skill; be sure you are in good shape so you can enjoy the course.
-Due to the length (30 kilometers, ~18.43 miles) and remoteness of the course beginners are not advised to enter; but skiers of all abilities and ages do enter this fun and challenging race.
+Due to the length (26 kilometers, ~16.2 miles) and remoteness of the course beginners are not advised to enter; but skiers of all abilities and ages do enter this fun and challenging race.

 Can I rent some equipment for the race?
-Your best bet is to contact the Tahoe Cross Country ski area at (530) 583-5475.
+Your best bet is to contact the Tahoe Cross Country ski area.

 Is this really a race?
 Whether or not you are truly racing is up to you…

 Can I race with my dog?
 Out of consideration for all the race participants, please make other arrangements for your pets.
 Thanks!